-- 1. How well the team documented and managed the ESOH effort. - 2.
-The technical merits of the ESOH effort and integration of ESOH risk management into the systems engineering process. - 3.
-How well the program oriented its ESOH effort to optimize mission sustainability or mission readiness. - 4.
-How effectively the team executed and documented the ESOH effort in the Programmatic ESOH Evaluation. - 5.
-The team's success in involving organizations/IPTs external to the team in the ESOH effort and in raising awareness of ESOH considerations associated with the system.
+- 1. How well the nominee executed and managed the ESOH effort. - 2.
+The technical merits of the ESOH effort and early integration of ESOH risk management into the systems engineering process include, but not limited to, effective use of MIL-STD-882D resulting in implementation of ESOH mitigation measures on the system or subsystems early in the life-cycle. - 3.
+How well the program oriented its ESOH effort to optimize mission sustainability, mission readiness and total ownership costs. - 4.
+How effectively the nominee executed and documented the ESOH effort in the Systems Engineering Plan, Test and Evaluation Master Plan, and Programmatic ESOH Evaluation PESHE). - 5.
+The nominee's success in involving user organizations and program/Integrated Product Teams (IPT) external to the ESOH effort and in raising awareness of ESOH considerations and risks associated with the system. - 6.
+How effectively the program planned and supported system related NEPA/EO 12114 analyses by providing system specific data and other relevant information to complete the analyses.